rplant8/documentchain/qa/README.md

 Run all possible tests with

-    qa/pull-tester/rpc-tests.py -extended
+    qa/pull-tester/rpc-tests.py --extended

 By default, tests will be run in parallel.
-To specify how many jobs to run, append `-parallel=n` (default n=4).
+To specify how many jobs to run, append `--jobs=n` (default n=4).

-If you want to create a basic coverage report for the rpc test suite, append `--coverage`.
+If you want to create a basic coverage report for the RPC test suite, append `--coverage`.

 Possible options, which apply to each individual test run:

 ```
   -h, --help            show this help message and exit
-  --nocleanup           Leave dashds and test.* datadir on exit or error
+  --nocleanup           Leave dmsds and test.* datadir on exit or error
   --noshutdown          Don't stop dmsds after the test execution
   --srcdir=SRCDIR       Source directory containing dmsd/dms-cli
                         (default: ../../src)